Crete, a Mediterranean island where life has been flourishing on tasty, healthy food for 5,000 years!

 but its filling is strong like a Cretan; it’s a pie in shape!

-Crete’s most iconic pies:
+Crete’s most iconic pies, full-size & mini:

 1) sfakianopita = cheese pie topped with honey